What Is Accessibility and Why It's Important?

 Please remember, that access itself is not the only thing that matters

 Web accessibility ensures everyone can fully use websites.
-It's not just about accessing content, but also about making it understandable and user-friendly.
+It’s not just about accessing content, but also about making it understandable and user-friendly by ensuring that user interface components and navigation are accessible and operable for all users.

 Just to make things a bit clearer, let me give you an example: